 Instructions to Authors for Poster and Oral Presentations

-A one-page summary of instructions and suggestions on preparing your poster or oral presentation for the August and January conferences is provided at this link.
+A one-page summary of instructions and suggestions on preparing your poster or oral presentation for the August and January conferences.

 Tutorial on Designing a Poster – A PowerPoint tutorial on designing a poster has been prepared by a scientist at Oregon Health and Science University and loaned to the Trust to help teacher Partners learn how to design and present a poster on your research.
 Information includes which design elements to consider, what content to include, and how to produce and effectively present a poster on your research.